Burmese–Siamese War (1765–1767): Burmese invasion of Western Siam

-In May 1765, Maha Nawrahta at Tavoy sent his vanguard forces of 5,000 men under Metkya Bo and Teingya Minkhaung passing through the Myitta Pass to attack Kanchanaburi.
+In May 1765, Maha Nawrahta at Tavoy sent his vanguard forces of 5,000 men under Metkya Bo and Teingya Minkhaung, passing through the Myitta Pass to attack Kanchanaburi.
 Phra Phirenthorathep at Kanchanaburi, with his 3,000 men, was defeated and retreated.
 The Burmese vanguard then quickly conquered Western Siamese cities.
-By this point, the Ayutthayan royal government had lost any controls over its peripheral cities, which were left at the mercy of the Burmese.
-The Burmese invaders took reconciliatory approach to these outlying Siamese towns.
-Towns that brought no resistances were spared from destruction and surrendered Siamese leaders were made to swear loyalty.
+By this point, the Ayutthayan royal government had lost any control over its peripheral cities, which were left at the mercy of the Burmese.
+The Burmese invaders took a reconciliatory approach to these outlying Siamese towns.
+Towns that brought no resistance were spared from destruction and surrendered Siamese leaders were made to swear loyalty.
 Any cities that resisted and took up arms against Burmese invaders would face military punishment and subjugation.

 The main Siamese forces of Chaophraya Phrakhlang met with the Burmese vanguard at Ratchaburi, leading to the Battle of Ratchaburi.
 The Siamese in Ratchaburi resisted for many days.
-Siamese elephant mahouts intoxicated their elephants with alcohol in order to make them more aggressive but one day this intoxication went too far as the elephants became uncontrollable, leading to Siamese defeat and Burmese capture of Ratchaburi.
+Siamese elephant mahouts intoxicated their elephants with alcohol in order to make them more aggressive, but one day this intoxication went too far as the elephants became uncontrollable, leading to Siamese defeat and Burmese capture of Ratchaburi.
 Western Siamese towns of Ratchaburi, Phetchaburi, Kanchanaburi and Chaiya all fell to the Burmese.
 Siamese people in these fallen cities fled into the jungles in large numbers as they were hunted down and captured by the invaders.

 After conquering Western Siam, the Burmese vanguard encamped at Kanchanaburi in modern Tha Maka district where the two rivers (Khwae Yai and Khwae Noi) met, while Maha Nawrahta himself was still in Tavoy.
-Maha Nawrahta also organized Western Siamese captives from Phetchaburi, Ratchaburi, Kanchanaburi, Suphanburi, Chaiya and Chumphon into regiments placed under the rearguard of Mingyi Kamani Sanda the Wun of Pakhan.
+Maha Nawrahta also organized Western Siamese captives from Phetchaburi, Ratchaburi, Kanchanaburi, Suphanburi, Chaiya and Chumphon into regiments placed under the rearguard of Mingyi Kamani Sanda, the Wun of Pakhan.
 French and Dutch sources stated that all cities to the west of Ayutthaya had fallen under Burmese control by early 1765.
-Abraham Werndlij, the new Dutch opperhoofd of Ayutthaya, expressed his concerns that Siam was unable to do anything and left the Burmese to occupy Western Siam, which was the sources of Dutch commodities including sappanwood and tin.
+Abraham Werndlij, the new Dutch opperhoofd of Ayutthaya, expressed his concerns that Siam was unable to do anything and left the Burmese to occupy Western Siam, which was the source of Dutch commodities including sappanwood and tin.

 The main reason for the quick fall of Kanchanaburi could be that the Burmese were battle-hardened.
 But it could also be that the Siamese command miscalculated where the Burmese main attack would come from, and had not sufficiently reinforced the fort to withstand a major attack.
 Judging by the Siamese chronicles' reporting of the main attack route, the Siamese command appeared to have believed that the main Burmese attack would come from the Gulf of Siam coastline, instead of the most obvious and shortest route via Kanchanaburi.
 The Siamese sources say that Maha Nawrahta's main invasion route came from southern Tenasserim, crossing the Tenasserim range at Chumphon and Phetchaburi.
 The path is totally different from the Kanchanaburi route reported by the Burmese chronicles.
 Historian Kyaw Thet specifically adds that the main attack route was via the Myitta Pass.